 However, you will notice that most businesses only mention the features.

-There are many emotional, primal, and frankly irrational beliefs that going into buying products some times.
+There are many emotional, primal, and frankly irrational beliefs that go into buying products.

 Gerald believes this is because many unconscious urges and feelings drive us to make purchasing decisions.

 Let me ask you something that’ll hit home.